Average Customer Review:

 The North Face Borealis (Est. $80) has less storage space than the Big Student or the Jester (1,650 cubic inches), but it might be a better choice for college students as it includes a built-in laptop sleeve and, by college, virtually every student needs a laptop.
-The Borealis is also reported as very comfortable to carry, with a padded hip belt, "anatomically correct" shoulder straps and a ventilated back panel.
+It also has a tablet sleeve in the front compartment and two water bottle holders.
+The Borealis is reported as very comfortable to carry, with a padded hip belt, "anatomically correct" shoulder straps and a ventilated back panel.
 It's also water-resistant which helps protect valuable electronics.

 Like all North Face backpacks, the Borealis comes in a vast range of colors, and gets high praise for its extreme durability.
-It's reported as very versatile, too, and many reviewers buy it to use for travel or other activities rather than for school.
+Reviewers say it's very versatile, and many reviewers buy it to use for travel or other activities rather than for school.
 While it has a smaller capacity than either of the other North Face backpacks in this report, many say they actually purchased it for that reason, because it has a lower profile that they really appreciate.

 The Hustle II has a lined laptop sleeve that holds up to a 15-inch laptop, and its polyester/nylon construction is water resistant.
 The padded straps are reported as comfortable and adjustable enough to fit just about anyone.